 Turtlehead is the main food for the Checkerspot butterfly.
-It is their whole world.
 The caterpillars are born from eggs laid on the plant and then eat the leaves, tenting together for protection as they get bigger.
 The adults drink nectar from other flowers but they never flit too far from the stand of Turtlehead where they were hatched and in the summer, the females lay their eggs on the plant and the cycle starts anew.
 Since Turtlehead is pretty but not sold commercially, it has largely disappeared from the landscape along with the butterfly.
 I hadn't really considered that butterflies could be so specialized and that a simple act of mowing over what most people would call weeds would eliminate an entire species.
 But it was my husband's story that stuck with me:

 Maybe because I am just a little off-center, this story struck me as profound.
 Teenage me would have wanted to knock out their nest as well because I didn't know that many insects are tied to one or two types of plants.
 I didn't know that most caterpillars don't strip the trees bare.
 I thought all plants were pretty much the same in terms of food content for bugs which mostly, I considered gross.
 But this shy teenage boy with an interest in entomology did know and so he saved them.
 And now the Checkerspot butterfly, is for me, a symbol of the education and reparations we need to do to preserve our tattered environment.
 We have planted Turtlehead on Checkerspot farm.
 Will they come?
 Maybe not.
 But I am hopeful.